framasoft/ep_mypads/README.md

 ## Description

-MyPads is in active development.
+MyPads is considered as stable.
-Please do not use it outside test instances before version 1.0 is published.

-MyPads will handle :
+MyPads manages :

 * users and their authentication;
 * groups of pads per user, unlimited, sharable;